alexkritchevsky

 7. Conclude things (about the accuracy of your model)

 8. Update your confidence in your model based on the result.
-Go back to step (2) until it’s good.

-9. Go and do things in the world using your model now that you know it’s good.
+10. Go and do things in the world using your model now that you know it’s good.

 If you don’t formulate a model as you go, or use your experiments to test and improve that model, you’re not really doing anything that deserves to be called Science.
 You’re just doing… experiments, in a loop, without ever learning anything?
-You’re certainy not improving on your model over time.
+You’re certainly not improving on your model over time.

 As I see it, corporate data science isn’t ‘science’, because it isn’t really about building models or being right in the first place.
 Its real job is to make decisions.
 Or more precisely, to launder decisions: to make the decision-making process so benign and agreeable that nobody risks blame, for making mistakes or missing opportunities.
 You want me to understand how users’ minds work and then pick what color the button should be?
 But what if I’m… wrong?
 Better to let an experiment decide for us— nobody ever got fired for making the button whichever color people clicked on the most for two weeks last June.